pgoldtho/drone-monitor/README.md

 The table highlights drones that have not been moving for more than 10 seconds (i.e. the drone sent updates, but didn't move more that 1 meter).
 Inactive drones are not displayed.
 A drone is considered inactive after it lands at a company facility.

 The central server exposes a REST endpoint.
-Drones POST their location to it as a JSON document similar to the one shown below
+Drones POST their location to it as a JSON document similar to the one shown below.

 ```
 { "id": "FA929VNFRL",